jerrymarino/xcbuildkit/README.md

 ![default achitecture](Docs/default_architecture.png?raw=true "Default achitecture")

-To build applications, Xcode code runs tools like compilers and linkers via the build service, aka the build system daemon.
-They communicate back and forth via XCBProtocol messages.
-For example, to create a build, Xcode sends an XCBProtocol message that represents creating a build.
-When the build is done, the build system sends a XCBProtocol message to let Xcode know it's done.
+To build applications, Xcode code runs tools like compilers and linkers via a build service daemon.
+Xcode and the build service communicate via a binary protocol.
+For example, to create a build, Xcode sends a create build message.
+The build service creates the build, and when the build is done, it sends a message back to Xcode know it's done.
+Throughout the lifecycle of the build, diagnostics and other information are also exchanged via this protocol.
+Xcode's UI is driven by this protocol as well.

 xcbuildkit simply implements this protocol to enable extending or replacing default behavior.
 No plugins or hacks necessary!